nocodb/nocodb/packages/noco-docs/content/en/getting-started/installation.md

 ## Production Setup

-By default, sqlite is used for storing meta data.
+By default, SQLite is used for storing meta data.
 However, you can specify your own database.
 The connection params for this database can be specified in `NC_DB` environment variable.
 Moreover, we also provide the below environment variables for configuration.

 ### Environment variables